-Particle Physics Sub-department
+Astrophysics Sub-department

-The post-holder will be based in the Particle Physics sub-department, which is one of the six sub-departments that together make up the Department of Physics; these are Astrophysics, Atomic and Laser Physics, Atmospheric, Oceanic and Planetary Physics, Condensed Matter Physics, Particle Physics and Theoretical Physics, with a seventh function (Central Physics) providing administrative and technical support to these sub-departments.
-Members of all sub-departments take part in research, teaching and matters such as examinations, discussion of syllabi, lectures and liaison with undergraduates and postgraduate students.
+The post-holder will be based in the Astrophysics sub-department, which is one of the six sub-departments that together make up the Department of Physics; these are Astrophysics, Atomic and Laser Physics, Atmospheric, Oceanic and Planetary Physics, Condensed Matter Physics, Particle Physics and Theoretical Physics, with a seventh function (Central Physics) providing administrative and technical support to these sub-departments.
+The department also provides state-of-the-art facilities, including mechanical and electronics workshops, an engineers group, helium liquefier, thin-film coating plant, photo-fabrication facilities, clean rooms, nano-fabrication facilities and many specialised research laboratories.
+Members of all sub-departments take part in research, teaching and matters such as examinations, discussion of syllabi, lectures and supervision of undergraduates and postgraduate students.